MatthewHaas/claudia_analysis/README.md

 * In order to submit a bash script (ending in `.sh`), you need to use `sbatch` followed by the script name.
 For example: `sbatch run_cutadapt.sh`
 * You can check the status of jobs you have running using `squeue`.
 For example (using your username): `squeue -u caste007`
 * If you need to cancel a job for whatever reason, use `scancel` followed by the JOBID that corresponds to the job you want to cancel.
 You can see this when you run `squeue`
+* Pay attention to paths.
+They are specific to my directory and yours will be different.
+* Make sure you are working in the global scratch drive (`/scratch.global`) to avoid using up our group's allocation which is 5 Tb as of December 2021.
+* You will need to make your own directory within `/scratch.global` to keep things clean; `cd` to that directory, then use `mkdir` to make a directroy called `caste007`.
+You should carry out these scripts in that directory or within a project-specific directory within `caste007`.
+* Files are removed from the global scratch drive after 30 days, so don't leave important files there.
+Move important files to your own computer or the Google drive.
+* Files that you want to keep permanently (important `VCF` files or figure files can move moved to the shared directory.
+We are trying to structure the shared directory so that it is easy to understand and find files.
+For example, files from GBS analysis from 2021 should go here:` /home/jkimball/shared/sequencing/GBS/2021`.
+Right now, there is only one directory called `november_2021_gbs` which contains output from the work that I did for the complete set.
+* You can check how much of our storage we are using by typing: `groupquota -g jkimball`

 ## Directory setup
 The (raw) data are located here: `/home/jkimball/data_delivery/umgc/2021-q4/211108_A00223_0697_BHNY3NDSX2/Kimball_Project_008`.